thufschmitt/tix-papers/context/set-theoretic-types.md

   `λx. if isInt x then x==1 else not x` can be typed (with type `Int $\vee$ Bool -> Bool`).

 Several existing type-systems already try to satisfy these requirements.
 The most well-known one is probably the type-system of Typed Racket (@FH08), which already implements at an industrial level most of what is needed in the context of the Scheme language.

-The approach we choose here is based on the work of Alain Frisch and Giuseppe Castagna on set-theoretic types (@Fri04 and @Cas15), with extensions brought by Kim Nguyễn (@phdkim) and Giuseppe Castagna and Victor Lanvin (@CL17).
+The approach we choose here is based on the work of @Fri04 and @Cas15 on set-theoretic types, with extensions brought by @phdkim and @CL17.

 The system is based on a set-theoretic interpretation of types as a sets of values, which provides a natural interpretation for union, intersection or